 Principles of our policy

-• Meetings to discuss grievances will be suspended if any person(s) behave in an insulting or offensive manner.
+- Meetings to discuss grievances will be suspended if any person(s) behaves in an insulting or offensive manner.

 For Low Level

 1. Talk to person who has caused offence.

 2. If uncomfortable doing this or you’re not satisfied with initial approach seek the assistance of a friend, student leader or teacher.

 3. If you’re not satisfied with the outcome above, talk to your pastoral/class teacher who will assist in mediation, take appropriate action against the accused or refer onto the Head of School.

 4. The Head of School will then either assist in mediation, take appropriate action against the accused or refer onto Principal.